 Far from being a routine denialist claim, it appears that a single rejector of science—one S. Lewandowsky—is responsible for just about every instance of the assertion online.

 Little wonder, then, that climate psychologists never rely on such facile methodologies as “talking to” deniers.
 In fact most of what we know about their belief system comes from esoteric techniques like Remote Empathy [RE] and Latent Component Analysis [LCA].

 *Although taqiyya as a concept originates in the Koran, it would be offensive and wrong to suggest any parallel between Islam and climate denial.
 For one thing, nobody is ever likely to die as a result of Islam.

 We needn’t dwell on this final point, because it’s not exactly news to anyone who’s made the mistake of trying to help someone overcome climate denialism: deniers aren’t about to win any congeniality awards!

-Stay tuned for Part 3, in which the science of the denial of science will become a completed science.
+Stay tuned for Part 3 (in press), in which the science of the denial of science will become a completed science.